Ohio Bobcats men's basketball: 1949–1974: Jim Snyder

 The 1959–1960 championship team was quickly followed up by another title in the very next year.
 The 1960–1961 team celebrated its move into the brand new Grover Center with a stunning 10–2 league record (17–7 overall), including a first-place finish at the Canton Intercollegiate Tournament.
 A few years later, the 1963–1964 team made its mark as perhaps the best in Ohio history.
 That team won the MAC title with a 10–2 league mark, and followed it up with NCAA tournament wins over the Louisville Cardinals and the No. 4 Kentucky Wildcats.
 Snyder's 'Cats ultimately lost to the No. 2 Michigan Wolverines in the "Elite Eight".

 Though the 1963–1964 team produced a record that was hard to top, the 1964–1965 edition did its best to compete with the previous year's squad.
 They posted an 11–1 MAC record and a 19–7 overall mark, though fell to Dayton in the first round of the NCAA tournament.
 Snyder's teams would go through a slight drought until the 1968–1969 season, when they open up the Convocation Center with a win over the Indiana Hoosiers and subsequent postseason NIT appearance and a 17–9 record.
-The very next season, Ohio scored wins over No. 16 Ohio State and No. 13 Purdue and a achieved a midseason #5 national ranking while marching their way to another MAC championship before losing in the NCAA tournament to Notre Dame.
+The very next season, Ohio scored wins over No. 16 Ohio State and No. 13 Purdue and achieved a midseason #5 national ranking while marching their way to another MAC championship before losing in the NCAA tournament to Notre Dame.